-The GBA portrait sprites make things clear: Riku never faced the Ansem in his heart until the death of Lexaeus.
+The GBA portrait sprites make things clear, as a different shadow was used before Ansem appeared in most scenes: Riku never faced the Ansem in his heart until the death of Lexaeus!
 It explains why Ansem was willing to give him powers and tutorials, and also some of the real Ansem’s odd choices of words after Riku meets him after the fight with Lexaeus.
 “That’s it, remember me,” the real Ansem says, as though reacting to Riku for the first time.
 “You have been thinking about me,” he adds, as though this is news to him.
 There’s also the instance where the fake Ansem told Riku upfront that “darkness is your weapon.”
 Hrm, thinking back on Riku’s character arc and the role the fake Ansem played in it, could the fake Ansem have a reason to want Riku to embrace the Darkness?

 The false Ansem transforms before Riku’s eyes, revealing the most Tetsuya Nomura creation imaginable.
 Tall, broad, robed and cloaked and scarfed, bound with a ladder-like structure of clasps below the waist, with three separate satchels, and red bandages all over his face like a mummy, orange-yellow eyes (not unlike the Organization members), and on top of the bandages: two overlapping belts.
 Yes: belts around the head!